 There are so many gorgeous places to visit in the Cotswolds with kids.
 It is an area of outstanding beautiful with rolling hills and stone built villages.
 It is a wonderful place to holiday with or without children but there is plenty to do for all generations.
 We have recently made a couple of family visits staying at Bruern Cottages and the Luxury Family Hotel chain, Wooley Grange, both of which I can highly recommend and are super child friendly.
 There are also some wonderful places for glamping in the Cotswolds if you fancy a little family adventure without pitching your own tent.

-We had some lovely days out whilst we were away and the girls loved ambling through the picturesque villages of the Cotswolds, just as much as they did visiting Birdland.
+We love to plan our days out before we go on holiday and whilst in the Cotswolds, we had some lovely days out.
+The girls loved ambling through the picturesque villages of the Cotswolds, just as much as they did visiting Birdland.
 So if you are visiting the Cotswolds, here are 7 wonderful suggestions to encourage you to explore the area.

 Bourton-on-the-Water is a lovely place to visit when you are in the Cotswolds with kids.
 You could easily spend all day there for a fun family day out.
 There’s a stream that runs through the village where you can paddle.
 People often picnic by the stream too.
 There’s a model village, transport museum, Birdland, maze – all are chargeable, but plenty for all ages to enjoy really.
 It’s a quaint little village with lots of places to eat and grab an ice cream and always feels very family friendly.
 There’s a large chargeable car park in the village itself and in peak times a field is turned into a car park too.

 Mary Proctor from Over 40 and a Mum to One